Lucky Strike (LUCK)

 We hope Lucky Strike can improve its balance sheet and remain cautious until it increases its profitability or pays down its debt.

-11. Key Takeaways from Lucky Strike’s Q3 Results
+11. Key Takeaways from Lucky Strike’s Q4 Results

 12. Is Now The Time To Buy Lucky Strike?

-We see the value of companies helping consumers, but in the case of Lucky Strike, we’re out.
-Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its same-store sales performance has disappointed.
-And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.
+We cheer for all companies serving everyday consumers, but in the case of Lucky Strike, we’ll be cheering from the sidelines.
+Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its same-store sales performance has disappointed.
+And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.